 i.
 This pure word will enlighten the eyes.
 It will bring the cheer and comfort and knowledge and confidence that a light in the midst of darkness brings.

 f.
-The fear of the LORD is clean, enduring forever: The word of God is clean, and therefore is enduring forever.
+The fear of the Lord is clean, enduring forever: The word of God is clean, and therefore is enduring forever.
 It will never fade or corrode, diminishing because of impurity.
 It is clean and it makes clean.

 i.
-Here David called the word of God the “fear of the LORD.”
+Here David called the word of God the “fear of the Lord.”
 It is deeply connected to the awe and majesty of God Himself.
-One who reads and hears and studies the word of God, meeting Him in His word, will have an appropriate appreciation of God’s awe and majesty – the fear of the LORD.
+One who reads and hears and studies the word of God, meeting Him in His word, will have an appropriate appreciation of God’s awe and majesty – the fear of the Lord.

 g.
-The judgments of the LORD are true and righteous altogether: David summarized this beautiful chain of seven pearls, each describing some aspect of the word of God.
+The judgments of the Lord are true and righteous altogether: David summarized this beautiful chain of seven pearls, each describing some aspect of the word of God.
 Here he declared that the words of God are true and righteous altogether; there is nothing false or unrighteous in His word.

 i.
-There is no applied aspect to this statement as in the previous six.
+There is no applied aspect to this statement as in the previous five.
 For David, it was enough to simply say it: “true and righteous altogether.”
 Perhaps David assumed we would be wise and logical enough to apply it ourselves: “Therefore read it, study it, meditate on it, love it, live it.”

 2. (10-11) The great value of God’s word.

 More to be desired are they than gold,